mchemin/Lumapps-Test/Readme.md

 The domain layer does not depends on the data or presentation layer.
 This two layer depends on the domain layer.

-I could have gone a step further, and better seprate the network and database, in order to have a cleaner implementation of this.
+I could have gone a step further, and better separate the network and database, in order to have a cleaner implementation of this.

 I also create a separate module name Design.
 This module contains a theme and some component used to build the app.
-In a project this size (and with only one module), it is not necesseraly, but in a bigger project, with serparate feature module, it would be useful.
+In a project this size (and with only one module), it is not necessarily, but in a bigger project, with separate feature module, it would be useful.

 This Design module also contains a composable for loading image.
 Placing this composable in a library module allow me to have a standard way of loading images and to not expose the image loading everywhere.